appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-search-and-filter-table-data.md

 ### Format table cells
 To format cells of the table, follow these steps:
 1. Select **Editable** in the Table widget's property pane.
-This lets you update the data directly from the UI by double-clicking on the desired cell.
+This lets you update the data directly from the UI by double clicking on the desired cell.

    For example, use the following code to set the background color of a cell:
    ```jsx